Shoojit Sircar

 Shoojit Sircar (born c.
 1966–1967) is an Indian filmmaker, director and producer known for his work in Hindi films.
-He has received several awards, including two National Film Awards and a Filmfare Award from five nominations.
+He has received several awards, including three National Film Awards and two Filmfare Awards from five nominations.

 Sircar made his directorial debut with the romantic war drama Yahaan (2005).
-He rose to prominence in Hindi cinema with the critically and commercially successful romantic comedy Vicky Donor (2012) for which he received the National Film Award for Best Popular Film Providing Wholesome Entertainment.
-He followed it a year later by directing the political action thriller Madras Cafe (2013).
+He achieved critical success with the top-grossing social romantic comedy Vicky Donor (2012) for which he received the National Film Award for Best Popular Film Providing Wholesome Entertainment.
+He followed it a year later with the political action thriller Madras Cafe (2013).

-His next film, Piku (2015), received critical acclaim upon release and emerged as a box office success, earned him several Best Director Awards and Best Film Awards and winning him the Best Film (Critics) at the Filmfare Awards.
-His home production, the legal thriller Pink, won the Best Film on Other Social Issues in 2016.
+His next film Piku (2015) received widespread critical acclaim upon release and emerged as a major box-office success, and earned him the Filmfare Award for Best Film (Critics).
+His home production, the legal thriller Pink (2016), won the National Film Award for Best Film on Other Social Issues.
 Sircar subsequently directed and produced the coming-of-age drama October (2018) and the Amazon Prime Video's comedy Gulabo Sitabo (2020).
-The latter earned him another Filmfare Award for Best Director nomination.
-Sircar's prominence increased in 2021 with the biographical historical drama Sardar Udham which received widespread critical acclaim.
+Sircar gained further prominence in 2021 with the biographical historical drama Sardar Udham which received widespread critical acclaim.
 He is also the co-founder of the film production company Rising Sun Films.

+I Want to Talk (2025) earned him again the Filmfare Award for Best Film (Critics).

 Early and personal life

-Sircar was born into a Bengali family in Barrackpore, Kolkata in the Indian state of West Bengal.
+Sircar was born into a Bengali family in Kolkata, in the Indian state of West Bengal.
 He completed his schooling from Kendriya Vidyalaya Barrackpore Airforce in 1985 and graduated with a Bachelor of Commerce from Shaheed Bhagat Singh College at the University of Delhi.
-Sircar lost both his parents in 2004; his father passed away due to cancer and his mother from a brain stroke.
+Sircar lost both his parents in 2004; his father died due to cancer and his mother from a brain stroke.

 In his early years, he worked as an accountant at Le Meridien hotel in Delhi as well advertisement industry.
 He aspired for a career in films after attending the International Film Festival of India in Delhi.
-He credits the American documentary film Dear America: Letters Home from Vietnam and Satyajit Ray’s Pather Panchali as the two films that inspired him to start a career in cinema.
+He credits the American documentary film Dear America: Letters Home from Vietnam and Satyajit Ray's Pather Panchali as the two films that inspired him to start a career in cinema.
 In the early 1990s, Sircar formed a theatre group named Act One, which had as troupe members Manoj Bajpayee, Piyush Mishra and Ashish Vidyarthi.

 Sircar is married to Jhuma Sircar, and a parent to two daughters, Koyna and Anannya Sircar.
 He lives with his family in Kolkata.
 Sircar is also a football enthusiast and is part of the All Stars Football Club, a celebrity football club that raises money for charity.